 Why use open shade in photography?

 As I mentioned before, open shade is very flattering on skin texture.
-This is because the light is very flat.
+This is because the light is very flat and no direct light falls on your subject, so it’s also very soft light for portraits.

-Plus, as they’re facing towards the light, it floods over their skin, filling in any lumps and bumps and removing any texture.
+Plus, as they’re facing towards the light, the flat frontal lighting floods over their skin, filling in any lumps and bumps and removing any texture.

-Even if the light comes from slightly to the side, making it less flat, it will still be very flattering, because it’s indirect, and therefore diffused light.
+Even if the light comes from slightly to the side, making it less flat, it’ll still be very flattering, because it’s indirect, and therefore diffused light.

-The top image is a great example of this.
-I wrote about the location where this was shot – click here to see it.
+The top image is a great example of using open shade for portraits.
+I wrote about the location where I shot this and why it works so well – click here to see what makes it great.

-As long as there’s sun in the sky, you can find shade to use.
+As long as there’s sun in the sky, you can find shade for portrait photography.
 Examples of open shade include:

 - The solid shade of a leafy tree